genetrydash/geometry_dash_advance/audio/README.txt

 Hexagon force: available
 -- More coming soon... --

-Below I will present you the instructions for creating music for Famidash Advance:
+Below I will present you the instructions for creating music for Geometry Dash Advance:

 Sample instructions:
 • Quality:    16000kHz